tweag/opam-nix/README.md

 `materialize` produces a file containing package definitions, which can be later imported using
-`materializedDefsToScope`. `materializedDefsToScope` does not use IFD or require any runtime requirement on `opam` or `opam2json`, the drawback being a generated file commited to the repository.
+`materializedDefsToScope`. `materializedDefsToScope` does not use IFD or have any dependency on `opam` or `opam2json`, the drawback being a generated file commited to the repository.

 There also is a convenience script that calls `materialize`, called `opam-nix-gen`.
 You can call it to generate the defs, and then pass